leighayanid/digital-garden/README.md

 My digital garden.

-Powered by Nuxt.js and Nuxt Content module.
+Powered by Nuxt.js, Nuxt Content and Netlify CMS.

 ## Features include but not limited to